 - Remove the crust from the freezer, spray a piece of aluminum foil with non-stick spray and press the sprayed side of foil very tightly up against the bottom and up the sides of the crust.
 Add pie weights and transfer to the middle rack of the oven.

 - Bake for 15 minutes.
-Remove foil and continue to bake uncovered for another 10 to 15 minutes, or until lightly brown.
+Remove foil and continue to bake uncovered for another 10 minutes, or until golden brown.
 Remove from the oven and let cool on a wire rack.

 - Reduce the oven temp to 250°F

 - Bring cream, espresso powder and salt to a simmer in a saucepan over medium-high heat, stirring to dissolve.

 - Meanwhile, place the chocolate in a medium-size bowl and pour the hot cream mixture over the chocolate, cover with a lid or plate and allow to sit for 5 minutes to soften.
 When it has softened, stir to a smooth constancy with a spatula or spoon.
 Add the butter, one or two pieces at a time and continue to stir until the butter is well incorporated.

 - Pour the beaten eggs through a fine-mesh strainer into the chocolate mixture and mix well.
 Add the mint in quarter teaspoon increments, tasting to just barely get a mint flavor.